Park district partnership seeks to bring more sports programing to visually impaired athletes

 The group was part of a free soccer clinic put on through a partnership between the Chicago Park District and the U.S. Association of Blind Athletes that is helping introduce visually impaired players to blind soccer and other sports.

-The blindfold “basically puts you on the same playing field, and it makes you have equal vision to the other players” 17-year-old participant Adrian Sanchez explained, noting that players’ level of visual impairment can vary.
+The blindfold “basically puts you on the same playing field, and it makes you have equal vision to the other players” 17-year-old participant Adrian Sanchez explained, noting that the players have varying levels of visual impairment.

-While he has played soccer before with his cousins, Sanchez said this was the first time he’d played soccer specifically adapted for the visually impaired.

 During the clinic, players learned to use the specially adapted soccer balls, which have bells inside, to complete passes and score goals.

+If that kind of enthusiasm continues, Park District officials hope they can eventually form teams.

-“Schools don’t necessarily have the resources that [the park district has]” said Daniel Hermle, assistant manager of special recreation for the Chicago Parks Department.
+“Schools don’t necessarily have the resources that [the park district has]” said Daniel Hermle, assistant manager of special recreation for the park district.
 “A lot of these programs and events require specialized equipment.”

-Hermle said the program gives participants the opportunity to engage in recreational activities they might not have the same opportunities to participate in at school.
+Hermle said the program allows participants to participate in recreational activities they might not be able to do at school.

 Mariah Rush is a staff reporter for the Chicago Sun-Times via Report for America, a not-for-profit journalism program that aims to bolster the paper’s coverage of communities on the South Side and West Side.